debadeepta/vnla/code/README.md

 Next: [Run experiments](https://github.com/debadeepta/learningtoask/tree/master/code/tasks/VNLA)

-### 0. System requirements:
-* Python 2.7.15
-* PyTorch 0.4.1

-We recommend installing via [Anaconda with Python 2.7](https://www.anaconda.com/download/#linux).
-The following instructions assume you **use our recommended method to install Python and PyTorch**.

 ### 1. Install Matterport3D simulator

 Go to [Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator), follow the instructions to build the simulator.
 To test whether you have sucessfully built the simulator, inside the home directory of the Matterport3DSimulator repo, run